axwaizee7/JavaLab/README.md

 ---

-22. b.
+22. a.
 Write a java program by defining an interface Area and two classes Rectangle and Circle to implement it for finding area of a Circle and a Rectangle. _(March 12)_

+---

+23. a.
+Write a program to show how the concept of multiple inheritance can be illustrated in java using interface. _(March 20)_